azdavis/azdavis.net/posts/en/unrecur.md

 ## Do C2

-This is pretty similar to the previous.
+This is pretty similar to the previous step.

 ```diff
 @@ -36,6 +36,7 @@ impl Ret {